-Accordingly, we are asking you to vote "FOR" the adoption of the following resolution:
+Similar to last year, at the 2019 Annual Meeting, we are asking you to vote "FOR" the adoption of the following resolution:

-"RESOLVED: That the stockholders of the company approve, on a non-binding advisory basis, the compensation paid to the company's executive officers, as disclosed in the company's proxy statement for the 2018 Annual Meeting of Stockholders pursuant to the compensation disclosure rules of the Securities and Exchange Commission, including the Compensation Discussion and Analysis and related narrative discussions in the proxy statement."
+"RESOLVED: That the stockholders of the company approve, on a non-binding advisory basis, the compensation paid to the company's executive officers, as disclosed in the company's proxy statement for the 2019 Annual Meeting of Stockholders pursuant to the compensation disclosure rules of the Securities and Exchange Commission, including the Compensation Discussion and Analysis and related narrative discussions in the proxy statement."

-Because this say-on-pay vote is advisory in nature, it is not binding on us, our Board of Directors, our Compensation Committee, or Pine River.
+Because this say-on-pay vote is advisory in nature, it is not binding on us, our Board of Directors, our Compensation Committee or our Manager.
 Our Board of Directors has determined that our company will hold an advisory vote on executive compensation on an annual basis.
-We currently expect to conduct our next advisory vote on executive compensation at our next annual meeting of stockholders in May 2019, though we will take into consideration the outcome of the advisory vote under Proposal 3 of this proxy statement.
+We currently expect to conduct the next advisory vote on executive compensation at our next annual meeting of stockholders in May 2020.